In line with the Queensland Government's easing of the COVID-19 restrictions, the following facilities have now been re-opened.

-Discover the rich history of Townsville and the surrounding region in the Local Collection Room at Flinders Street library and online.
+Discover the rich history of Townsville and the surrounding region online and in the Local Collection Room at Flinders Street library.

-Local History staff will be available to assist you in the library, or email us at firstname.lastname@example.org.
+Local History staff are available to assist you in the library, or you can email your query to firstname.lastname@example.org.

 - Digitise it, Preserve it, Share it